Nitrate and nitrite poisoning of livestock

 Pin-point haemorrhages may be present in the heart and trachea along with general congestion of the blood vessels.

-Diagnosing nitrite poisoning
+Diagnosing nitrate and nitrite poisoning

 Plants containing more than 1.5% nitrate (expressed as potassium nitrate) on a dry weight basis are considered to be potentially dangerous.